 (9) |

 Calculate the limited partnership losses and/or restricted farm losses, farm losses, and non-capital losses for other years from CCA and carrying charges, using the rules in effect for the year.
-If you need help, contact us. |
+If you need help, contact the Canada Revenue Agency (CRA). |

 (10) |